Posted on Leave a comment

 Planes and Automobiles

+How does the car measure it’s height?
 To define a plane, you only need 3 points.
-When you introduce the fourth point, you now have 4 separate planes or 4 solutions to the problem… A 4 wheel car is overconstrained.
+When you introduce the fourth point, you now have 4 separate planes or 4 solutions to the height problem… Thus, a 4 wheel car is overconstrained.
 With real world road surfaces almost never being perfectly flat, how does the car handle these situations?

 With 4 different possible planes, which one is correct?
 If you are getting confused, don’t worry so is the car.
 Things just need to be “close enough” for it to be happy.
-As a human you will see 4 sensors, one on each corner.
 How can we simplify 4 sensors into 3 points?
-Internally the rear sensors are averaged and treats their outputs as one. (generally speaking)
+Internally the rear sensors are averaged and treats their outputs as one. (generally speaking) One rear and two fronts are how it is solved.

 Countless Tesla owners have been not only to Tesla, but have been to 3rd party alignment shops and are begging service advisors to please help them.
 They get their car aligned not once, not twice but countless times.
 The end result is the same.
 Tire wear is so bad that you can’t believe it is that bad.
 Yet every time you hear the same “it is within spec.”
 Camber is “not adjustable.”
-While technically true, it is not the whole truth.
+While technically true, it is not the whole truth about camber adjustability.

 They may not be able to help you at first.
 But we can give you good advice.
 Instead of concentrating on the symptom, attack the cause first.
 Instead of measuring camber, find the flattest surface you can and measure from the ground to the lifting pads.
 If heights are different from left to right, you are probably on to the first issue you need addressed.
+Your height is off and thus cambers.
 Unfortunately it will require a Tesla service visit to perform, but get an SC appointment and ask them to calibrate the ride height.
 Tell them what you found and specifically have them level the car better left to right.

 This could solve your left/right issue, but you still need to address the “more than optimal” overcamber in the rear for low or “normal” ride heights.